Importance

 Climate Governance Structure

-Airports of Thailand Public Company Limited (AOT) has established a clear governance structure for energy and climate change management, spanning from the Board Oversight level to operational management.
+Airports of Thailand Public Company Limited (AOT) has established a clearly defined governance structure for energy and climate change management, spanning from the board level down to the operational level, to ensure that the management of these issues is fully integrated into the organization’s policy formulation, strategic planning, and business decision-making processes.

 |